 Every tooth has a nerve inside of it that lives in the Root Canal space.
 The nerve called the dental pulp is composed of blood vessels and nerves that give the tooth nourishment and sensation.
 The dental pulp can get infected when the microbes in the mouth enter the root canal through cavities, cracks, or the tooth roots.
 This leads to a severe dental condition called the root canal infection, which can put your entire oral health at risk.

 A specialized branch of dentistry called endodontics deals with the diagnosis and treatment of root canal infection.
 Endodontists go through a few extra years of specialization after they complete dental school.
+At DeRose Dental, the dentists perform a root canal procedure for patients of records.

 What are the symptoms?